 I had an epiphany recently about the structure that makes the most sense for a freelance journalist who wants to be their own man.
 Or woman.
-My theory is not tested yet, but in my head it makes a lot of sense, and it is measured against 7 years of experience as a freelancer.
+My theory is not tested yet, but in my head it makes a lot of sense, and it is measured against years of experience.

 It goes something like this:

 1. BE CREATIVE.
-Designate at least 1-2 projects you are working on that have no current market or audience, but that you feel strongly about.
+Designate at least one project you are working on that has no current market or audience, but that you feel strongly about.
 This could be a book or short story or essay you are working on.